How to get useful documentation feedback (not comma debates)

 Questions: what you’re unsure about

 Everybody wants to help.
-But without direction, it’s easy to loose focus on whatever jumps out first.
-And that’s almost never what you need.
+But without direction, it’s easy to lose focus on whatever jumps out first, and that’s almost never what you need.